Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Regret Bound Proof

-The first equality follows from \cref{eq:HallucinatedTransitionFunction}, the second from the triangle inequality, while in the last inequality, we used that the event in \cref{assumption:WellCalibratedModel} holds true and the Cauchy-Schwarz inequality.
-In particular,
+where $[\cdot]_{i}$ denotes the $i$-th coordinate.
+The first inequality follows from the triangle inequality, after which, we used the event defined in \cref{assumption:WellCalibratedModel} and the fact that $\approxDynamics{t-1}$ is chosen to satisfy the same condition. \end{proof}